 For a short trip to Switzerland, we recommend keeping Zurich or Geneva as a base (also great if you are flying from overseas).

 These itinerary samples can be followed at any time of year.
 If you are wondering if there is the best time to travel to Switzerland (keeping the weather and expenses in mind), then consider visiting in the late summer or fall months.

 As we traveled deeper into the country, we were lucky to see some fall colors and little snow on the mountain tops.
-And it was not busy, with fewer crowds at train station platforms, old towns and on guided tours!
+And it was not busy, with fewer crowds at train station platforms, old towns, and on guided tours!

 Switzerland experiences 4 distinct seasons, and if you plan for skiing, summer festivals, or fall sightseeing, then you can travel accordingly.